 During that time, Stan is still fighting his addiction.
 He decides to ask aid from a greater power.
-He discovers that in case of game addiction, the greater power is, in fact, the Devil.
+He discovers that in the case of game addiction, the greater power is, in fact, the Devil.
 The Devil explains to Stan how addiction is working.
 When the Devil discovers the game Stan, he understands that the Canadian Devil is behind this.
 He borrows Stan’s soul and goes to Canada.
 The two devils fight one another.
 And finally, the Devil is killing the Canadian Devil.
-This leads to the very powerful conclusion: If you get involved with freemium games, you make a deal with the Canadian Devil!
+This leads to a very powerful conclusion: If you get involved with freemium games, you make a deal with the Canadian Devil!

 This time, the lesson learned is a bit less practical and a bit more philosophical.
 One thing that we can learn from this episode is that you should not get involved in evil things to make money.
 You should not exploit people’s addiction to make money.
 It will backfire in the end.
 You should be ethical about the ways of making money.
 I do not say that freemium games are necessarily evil.
 But they are definitely not free.